apodgorny/gptfy/README.md

 ---

-## BaseModel Class

-### Overview
-`BaseModel` serves as a base class for different model implementations.
-It handles the interaction with OpenAI's API, tracking usage, and updating conversation states.

-### Initialization
-To create an instance of `BaseModel`, the following parameters are required:

-- `model` (dict): A dictionary containing model details such as model name, prices, and token limits.
-- `conversation` (Conversation): A reference to the associated `Conversation` instance.
-- `api_key` (str): The API key for OpenAI's services.
-- `temperature` (float): Optional.
-The temperature setting for the model's responses.

-### Methods
-- `name()`: Returns the name of the model.
-- `get_usage()`: Retrieves the current usage statistics, including costs.
-- `unwind()`: Removes the last message from the conversation if it is not from the system.
-- `start(instructions)`: Starts the model with the provided instructions.
-- `prompt(content, role)`: Sends a prompt to the model and processes the response.

----

 ## Usage

 Certainly, Alexander.
 Here is an example of how a user might utilize the `Conversation` class to start a conversation, along with explanations on usage: